 Since 2014, several counties, especially in South Texas, have sprinted to the right, while suburban counties have marched leftward.

-In total, 118 of the state’s 254 counties have seen movement toward the Republicans each cycle, while 136 counties have shifted toward the Democrats.
+In total, 180 of the state’s 254 counties have seen average movement toward the Republicans each cycle, while 75 counties have shifted toward the Democrats.

-Most notable is Collin County, home to Plano in the DFW Metroplex, which has seen an average leftward shift of 9.58% each election cycle.
-Brazos, Denton and Bell Counties have all moved to the left by an average of more than 8% each cycle.
+Most notable is Collin County, home to Plano in the DFW Metroplex, which has seen an average leftward shift of 5.77 percentage points each election cycle.
+Williamson and Hays counties, suburbs of Austin, both moved to the left by an average of more than 5 percentage points each cycle.